 Add a little amount of Water for Hydration

-When hydrating your goods, but a lid or foil on top, that way it will simmer and hydrate everything harmoniously.
+When hydrating your goods, put a lid or foil on top; that way, it will simmer and hydrate everything harmoniously.

 To re-hydrate vegetables, place them in a bowl or on the stove in a pan of water or just put them right into a simmering soup.